DrThomasAger/smile/README.md

 3. If the model doesn't provide the name tag, the prompt text needs to change.

 This handshake immediately establishes agreement between the mind of the model and the intention of the prompt.

+Then, when the model recreates that name tag, it also reminds itself of the instructions associated with it.
+Every time the response is generated, it has a token steering its response toward the instructions.
+This also allows existing foundation models with a personality (Like ChatGPT) to be 'overriden' more effectively, as it immediately shifts them out of their "normal" generation pattern that statistically leads to more refusals and 'safe' behaviour.

 ## But Seriously...
 Why Emoticons?